WrathChaos/react-native-multiple-select/README.md

 ## License

-React Native Typescript Library Starter is available under the MIT license.
+React Native Multi Select is available under the MIT license.
 See the LICENSE file for more info.